nrwl/nx-workshop/docs/lab15/LAB.md

 13. Our CI only does testing now.
 But we also have targets for `lint`, `e2e` and `build`.
 Would really be handy if CI also told us if any of those failed.

-    **Add more jobs under your CI workflow that run affected for each of the above targets**
+    **Add more steps under your CI workflow that run affected for each of the above targets**
     <br /> <br />

 14. Commit and push your `ci.yml` changes.